timotto/concourse-auth-gateway/README.md

 values of credentials and tokens stored on the Redis server are encrypted using symmetric AES-256 block cipher based on the provided ```SECRET``` value shared across all instances.

-#### TODO / Warning
-*Until the cipher is not applied using a salt this implementation is not considered to be safe.*

 ## Configuration

 All configuration is done through environment variables.